oxur/flightrecorder/README.md

 ### Setup

-This repo requires that you have the following remotes set up:
+To use some of the admin `Makefile` targets, this repo expects that you have the following remotes set up:

 ```
 $ git remote -v